Vandals cause Splash Aqua Park ICT to close in the heat of the summer

 “We have no words… other than we are absolutely HEARTBROKEN and so angry!”
 Splash Aqua Park ICT said.

 This is not the first time the park has been vandalized this month.
 On July 6, Splash Aqua Park ICT announced that juveniles broke into and vandalized the property.
-This included Frost Bites Shaved Ice, which has set a gofundme to help cover the cost of the damage.
+This included Frost Bites Shaved Ice, which has a GoFundMe to help cover the cost of the damage.

 Splash Aqua Park ICT said this time, the vandals destroyed the park.